Included In

 New Jersey Family Leave Act

-The New Jersey Family Leave Act ("NJFLA") is a New Jersey employment law that protects covered employees who need time off from work for a family leave.
+The New Jersey Family Leave Act ("NJFLA") is an employment law that protects covered employees who need time off from work for a family leave.

 What Employees are Covered by the NJFLA?